What is an anal fistula?

 - Eating a high-fiber diet and drinking plenty of fluids

 - Using a stool softener or bulk laxative as needed

 When should I call my healthcare provider?

-Call your healthcare provider if you have symptoms of an anal fistula, especially if you have had an anal abscess in the past.
-If you have been treated for an abscess or fistula, call your provider right away if any of these occur:
+Call your healthcare provider if you have symptoms of an anal fistula, especially if you've had an anal abscess in the past.
+If you've been treated for an abscess or fistula, call your provider or get medical care right away if any of these occur: